dhaiducek/rhacmstackem/README.md

-  export SLACK_TOKEN="" # Slack token to post cluster information and a scheduled expiration message to a channel using the Slack API (requires channel ID) export SLACK_CHANNEL_ID="" # Slack Channel ID to post cluster information and a scheduled expiration message to a channel using the Slack API (requires token) export CLUSTERPOOL_MIN_SIZE="" # Minimum size of ClusterPool to scale to before creating claim (default: "1") export CLUSTERCLAIM_NAME="" # Name to use for ClusterClaim (default: "rhacmstackem-${CLUSTERPOOL_NAME}") export CLUSTERCLAIM_LIFETIME="" # Lifetime of claimed cluster (default: "12h") export AUTH_REDIRECT_PATHS="" # Oauth redirect paths in a space-separated string (default: "") Example: "/ /path1/ /path2/"
+  export SLACK_TOKEN="" # Slack token to post cluster information and a scheduled expiration message to a channel using the Slack API (requires channel ID) export SLACK_CHANNEL_ID="" # Slack Channel ID to post cluster information and a scheduled expiration message to a channel using the Slack API (requires token) export CLUSTERPOOL_MIN_SIZE="" # Minimum size of ClusterPool to scale to before creating claim (default: "1") export CLUSTERPOOL_POST_DEPLOY_SIZE="" # Set the size of the ClusterPool post-deployment export CLUSTERCLAIM_NAME="" # Name to use for ClusterClaim (default: "rhacmstackem-${CLUSTERPOOL_NAME}") export CLUSTERCLAIM_LIFETIME="" # Lifetime of claimed cluster (default: "12h") export AUTH_REDIRECT_PATHS="" # Oauth redirect paths in a space-separated string (default: "") Example: "/ /path1/ /path2/"